Formats and related files

-Total unconsolidated tax revenue for the twelve months ended June 2021 was $6,459 million (6.2%) above the 2021 Budget Economic and Fiscal Update forecast and $16,056 million (17.0%) more than last year.
-Corporate tax, other persons tax, source deductions, GST, and resident withholding tax (RWT) on dividends were above forecast, while the other tax types were close to forecast.
+Total unconsolidated tax revenue for the twelve months ended June 2022 was $4,231 million (3.7%) above the 2022 Budget Economic and Fiscal Update forecast and $9,384 million (8.5%) more than last year.
+Corporate tax, net other individuals’ tax and source deductions were above forecast, while the other tax types were close to forecast.

-Total unconsolidated tax receipts for the twelve months ended June 2021 were $6,157 million (6.1%) above forecast and $13,929 million (14.9%) greater than last year.
-Corporate tax, GST, other persons tax, source deductions and resident withholding tax (RWT) on dividends were above forecast.
+Total unconsolidated tax receipts for the twelve months ended June 2022 were $1,102 million (0.9%) above forecast and $9,944 million (9.3%) greater than last year.
+Source deductions, corporate tax and net other individuals’ tax were above forecast, while GST was below forecast.

-For further details, refer to the Financial Statements of the Government of New Zealand for the year ended ended 30 June 2021.
+For further details, refer to the Financial Statements of the Government of New Zealand for the Year Ended 30 June 2022.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.